andersonfrailey/UBI_LaTex/paper.md

 % Section 9 (H)
 \section{Tax and Welfare/Transfer Repeal with UBI for 18 Plus (Dynamic)}
 This section implements a taxable UBI of \$\hxaa{} for individuals at least $18$ years old and performs a dynamic simulation.
 Increases in tax liability are similar in both static and dynamic simulations: the static simulation raises total tax liabilities by [MACRO] $\$1.364$ trillion while the dynamic simulation raises tax liabilities by [MACRO] $\$1.371$ trillion.
 Of this increase in tax liability, \hsmax{} $26.09$ percent is borne by those in the highest AGI percentile.
 Those in the lowest AGI percentile only face \hsmin{} $3.66$ percent of the total increase in tax liability.
 This amounts to an average \hamin{} $\$3,081$ increase for tax units in the lowest income percentile.
-The following table shows the complete impact of these reforms on liability by AGI percentile.
+Table \ref{table:h1} shows the complete impact of these reforms on liability by AGI percentile.

 \begin{table}[H]
 \caption{Tax Liability by Percentile of AGI}